m245seed/ai-file-sorter/README.md

     Save any changes.

+7. In the same directory as in 6, run

+        vcpkg install

-7. In `Developer PowerShell for VS 2022`, run
+8. In `Developer PowerShell for VS 2022`, run

     **If you have CUDA**: